Coronaviruses are a large family of viruses that can cause illness in people and animals.

 - A general feeling of being unwell

 COVID-19 was declared a Category I reportable disease by the State Epidemiologist per a memo issued on Feb.
 4, 2020.
+While individual cases of other human coronaviruses are not reportable in Wisconsin, clusters of any human coronaviruses should be reported to the local health department.

 Recommendations for providers can be found on the CDC website.